Queens High School for the Sciences

-Queens High School for the Sciences at York College (commonly called QHSSYC or QHSS) is a New York City public specialized high school operated by the New York City Department of Education specializing in mathematics and science.
-It admits students based only on their scores on the Specialized High Schools Admissions Test (commonly referred to as the SHSAT).
-The school was founded in 2002 along with the High School for Math, Science and Engineering at City College and the High School of American Studies at Lehman College.
-QHSSYC is a member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology (NCSSSMST).
+The Queens High School for the Sciences at York College (QHSS or QHSSYC) is a New York City public specialized high school operated by the New York City Department of Education (NYCDOE) that specializes in cultivating talent in the fields of mathematics and science.
+With an enrollment of only 498 pupils, it admits students based on their performance on the Specialized High Schools Admissions Test (SHSAT) and is the only specialized high school serving the borough of Queens.

+Sharing a campus with York College and inhabiting the second floor of the science building, QHSS was founded in 2002 along with the High School for Math, Science and Engineering at City College and the High School of American Studies at Lehman College.
+QHSS is a member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology (NCSSSMST).

-In 2012, the U.S. News & World Report ranked QHSSYC as the 52nd best "Gold Medal" high school in the United States, and the 8th best "Gold Medal" high school in New York.
-In 2015, Queens High School for the Sciences at York College was named 3rd in the state and 25th overall in the country for best high schools statewide and nationally.
-The school is operated by the New York City Department of Education.
-In 2010, according to the Department of Education annual school reports, QHSSYC had one of the highest graduation rates, test scores, and attendance statistics in New York City, and was assigned the highest possible grade of 'A'.
+In 2024, the U.S. News & World Report ranked QHSS as the #1 high school in New York State and #25 nationwide.
+According to the 2023-2024 school performance dashboard, the school enjoys high percentile graduation rates, test scores, advanced course participation rates, and attendance statistics compared to other NYCDOE high schools, however, the school quality snapshot of the same school year found that teachers at the high school had significantly deteriorated trust in the school's leadership.

 Academics

-The school collaborates with York College in an agreement that allows the high school students to use college facilities such as the library, cafeteria, and gymnasium.
-It is housed on the second floor of the college's science building.

-Queens High School for the Sciences places an emphasis on the sciences and mathematics as part of its college-preparatory curriculum.
+QHSS places an emphasis on the sciences and mathematics as part of its college-preparatory curriculum.
 The curriculum is centered about the Regents and Advanced Placement exams; the school generates some of the highest test scores in the country.
-As a New York City Department of Education high school, QHSSYC requires 44 credits to graduate with a New York State Regents diploma.
+As a New York City Department of Education high school, QHSS requires 44 credits to graduate with a New York State Regents diploma.
 Requirements for the Advanced Regents Diploma are set by New York State.

 Some students participate in mentorships and internships to develop research projects presented in various fairs and symposiums throughout the US, including the International Science and Engineering Fair.

 Extracurriculars

 The school features a wide variety of extracurriculars, including many clubs and a few sports teams.
 These clubs may vary from year-to-year as many of them are extremely new.
-These clubs include QHSS Alchemists, QHSS Music Makers, Key Club, Model UN, Robotics Club, Asian American Association, Veritas Literary Magazine, Amnesty International, Esports Club, Gender Sexuality Alliance, No Place For Hate, Chess Club, Muslim Student Association, CardinalFOSS, American Red Cross, Green Team and QHSS Bookworms.
+These clubs include QHSS Alchemists, QHSS Music Makers, Key Club, Model UN, Robotics Club, Asian American Association, Veritas Literary Magazine, Amnesty International, Esports Club, Gender Sexuality Alliance, No Place For Hate, Chess Club, Muslim Student Association, QHSS ACT!, CardinalFOSS, American Red Cross, Green Team and QHSS Bookworms.

-QHSSYC also has a bowling and swimming team fielded by the Public School Athletic League.
+QHSS also has a bowling and swimming team fielded by the Public School Athletic League.